tvanslyke/ENGW-3302/discourse-community-manual.md

 ## Programming Discourse
 Here we'll walk through some quirks of in the way programmers write and talk as well as some expectations.
-These mostly apply to informal discussions, what you might see on a [mailing list](#the-mailing-list)
+These mostly apply to more dynamic communication mediums like a [mailing list](#the-mailing-list).

-#### It's the Code, Stupid!
-The most important thing to understand about (most) FOSS projects and communities, is that it's the *code* that counts.
-You could be the smartest guy in the room but if your code is no good, nobody is going to really care.
-Personal matters are not really discussed at all.
-In fact, it is not unheard of for anonymous individuals to submit minor patches to large FOSS projects.

 ### Conventions
+Here are some general conventions to follow in the FOSS community.
+These tidbits of information apply in most communication mediums.

 #### Real Names Please
-While we're on the topic of anonymity, just note that real names are quite strongly preferred to pseudonyms (like an account names).
+When communicating with other developers in an open-source project, please note that real names are quite strongly preferred to pseudonyms (like an account names).
 This mostly applies to contributors; bug reports can typically come from anybody under any name.
+Nonetheless, if you want to be actively involved in a FOSS project, the best thing you can do is

 One notable exception to this rule is Bitcoin, whose [reference implementation](https://github.com/bitcoin/bitcoin) was originally written by an individual (or group of individuals) under the pseudonym [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto).

-### C is the Lingua Franca of Programming
+#### C is the Lingua Franca of Programming
 Though nowadays this has shifted towards Python a bit, partucularly for pseudocode, the C programming language is something every sofware developer is expected to have at least a cursory understanding of.
 Although a beginner won't be expected to know much outside of their first language, at some point it *will* be expected that they have the ability to look at a chunk of C code and be able to vaguely reason about what is going on.
+C is also the language of choice for many open source projects like CPython and the Linux Kernel.
+Complete ignorance of C will keep many communication barriers erected for those trying to get involved in many big-name FOSS projects.

-### Your Definition of the Word "Hacker" Is Wrong
+#### Your Definition of the Word "Hacker" Is Wrong
 The word "hacker" gets thrown around a lot nowadays by the media; the term has become so commonplace in the English-speaking world that that one can expect just about anybody to know what you mean when you use the word.
 Unfornately, what you think about when you hear the word "hacker" is a bastardization of the term's original meaning.
 Here is the definition of "hacker" according to the Jargon File:

 > A person who enjoys exploring the details of programmable systems and how to stretch their capabilities, as opposed to most users, who prefer to learn only the minimum necessary.
 RFC1392, the Internet Users' Glossary, usefully amplifies this as: A person who delights in having an intimate understanding of the internal workings of a system, computers and computer networks in particular.